ardanlabs/gotraining/README.md

 ## Our Experience

-We have taught this class to thousands of students for almost two years.
+We have taught classes to thousands of students for over the past two years and all around the world.

-We have trained companies such as:

-Comcast, Rackspace, The New York Times, Yik Yak, Fidelity, GE, CISCO, The Economist, Teradata and more.

-We have taught all around the world:

-US, Canada, Mexico, England, Amsterdam and India
+Look at our schedule: https://github.com/ardanlabs/gotraining#schedule

 ## Before You Come To Class